alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 yarn add --dev @types/body-parser @types/express @types/compression @types/lusca @types/node @types/dotenv @types/mongodb
 ```

 With our dependencies installed, we're ready to build our own types, or _interfaces_, to describe the structure of the data used in our project.
 For my inventory app, there'll only be one type: boxes.
-Each box will have a guid and a summary of all the items in the box.
+Each box will have a <a href="https://www.guidgenerator.com/" target="_blank">GUID</a> and a summary of all the items in the box.

-We define our interface in src/types/IBoxModel.d.ts. _(d.ts is a popular convention in TypeScript denoting a file declaring a type)_
+We define our interface in _src/types/IBoxModel.d.ts._ (d.ts is a popular convention in TypeScript denoting a file declaring a type)

 _src/types/IBoxModel.d.ts_: